-NATURAL SCIENCES AND MATHEMATICS FOR MAJORS OTHER THAN NATURAL SCIENCE OR NURSING (Area D) 10 hours
+NATURAL SCIENCES AND MATHEMATICS FOR MAJORS OTHER THAN NATURAL SCIENCE OR NURSING (Area D) 10 hours or equivalent is prerequisite to 2002.
+Native speakers of a language may enroll in courses in that language only with permission of the

 Note: The Area D listed here is the 10-hour version for students NOT majoring in the sciences or health sciences.
 (The listing for science majors is under the next heading.)
 Students taking 10 hours in Area D must take 2 hours in Area B2.
 Most students majoring in non-science majors will choose this version of Area D. (Non-science majors may choose to take an 8-hour sequence in the principles courses designed for science majors.
 Mathematics and computer science majors are required to take an 8-hour sequence in the principles courses designed for science majors.
 See below.)